swanky-rt/Student-Navigator/assignment-5/README.md

 * Verify theoretical correctness of privacy–utility metrics.
 * Help with debugging and refactoring repetitive experiment scripts.
 Helped with Regex formatting and logging scripts.
-* Provide structural consistency in documentation and plots, library usage.
+* Provide structural consistency in documentation and plots, library usage, cosine similarity.
   All code logic, experiments, and results were designed and executed by the team.
 * Helped with structuring markdowns (but the content was provided by us)